 Donations for the musicians and to support the Historic Boston-Edison Association are still being accepted.

-We are happy to welcome you to our community for the 2021 edition of our house concert series featuring three performances with world-class musicians across multiple genres.
+We are happy to welcome you to our community for the 2022 edition of our house concert series featuring three performances with world-class musicians across multiple genres.
 The concert series is presented by the Historic Boston-Edison Association and Michelle May, Music Director of the Sounds of Music House Concerts™ organization.
-Tickets are $25.
 The address for the concerts will be given following ticket purchase.

 These will be one-hour concert events.
 You will be allowed to enter the backyard beginning 45 minutes before start time.
 In order to comply with the current health and safety guidelines, the following measures will be used for these concerts: